mevers/RNAModR/README.md

 # RNAModR

-**RNAModR** provides functions to map lists of genomic loci of RNA modifications to a reference mRNA transcriptome, and perform exploratory functional analyses of sites across the transcriptome trough visualisation and statistical analysis of the distribution of sites across transcriptome sections (5'UTR, CDS, 3'UTR).
+**RNAModR** provides functions to map lists of genomic loci of RNA modifications to a reference mRNA transcriptome, and perform exploratory functional analyses of sites across the transcriptome trough visualisation and statistical analysis of the distribution of sites across transcriptome regions (5'UTR, CDS, 3'UTR).

-**RNAModR** performs enrichment analyses to assess the statistical significance of the spatial and sequence-specific localisation of sites relative to null sites.
+**RNAModR** performs enrichment analyses to assess the statistical significance of the spatial and sequence-specific localisation of RNA modification sites relative to null sites.
 Null sites can be generated automatically or may be supplied manually in the form of a list of genomic loci.

 Note that enrichment analyses results may depend critically on the choice and validity of null sites.
 For example, in establishing a list of null sites for 5-methylcytidine